OpenA3XX/opena3xx.hardware.controller/How_to_install.md

 After running the last command you will notice the installer starts.
 <b>You need to be patient with this, especially if your internet connection is slow.</b>

+Near the beginning of the install process, it will ask you to enter a 'Board ID Number'.
+As this will be our first board, we simply type `1` and then hit `enter`.
+Obviously, if we are adding additional boards, we enter the relevant number.

 When you see the `Install Complete!` message.
 Type the following command:
 `sudo reboot now`
 You will then see an error message saying the connection was lost, and this is to be expected as we have just restarted the Raspberry Pi.